Joanne Wood: Biography

-Muay Thai
+Kickboxing

 Wood started in Muay Thai in 2000 and was named STBA Fighter of the year in 2009.
-She is the current ISKA World Flyweight Champion, IKF European Flyweight Champion, the WKL European Flyweight Champion, and the WBC UK Bantamweight Champion, and is ranked #2 in the world by the World Professional Muaythai Federation.
+She was the current ISKA World Flyweight Champion, IKF European Flyweight Champion, the WKL European Flyweight Champion, and the WBC UK Bantamweight Champion, and was ranked #2 in the world by the World Professional Muaythai Federation.
 Her final Muay Thai fight was in September 2012 and she had earned a record of 19-2-0.

 Mixed martial arts career

 Wood is Scotland's first professional female mixed martial artist.
 She won her debut bout against Noellie Molina via TKO from punches in the first round.

 She next fought at India's Super Fight League's third event, SFL 3, against Lena Ovchynnikova.
 She won the fight via unanimous decision.

 Wood then competed at On Top 5, defeating Ainara Mota via TKO from punches.

 Invicta Fighting Championships and Cage Warriors Fighting Championships

 She next competed at Invicta Fighting Championships' third event, Invicta FC 3: Penne vs. Sugiyama, against Ashley Cummins on 6 October 2012.
 Wood won the fight via knockout from a knee to the body in the first round.
 She was awarded a Knockout of the Night bonus for the victory.

 Wood was scheduled to face Bec Hyatt at Invicta FC 4: Esparza vs. Hyatt on 5 January 2013 in Kansas City.
 However, Hyatt was moved to the main event and Wood was instead matched up against Livia von Plettenberg.
 Wood won the fight via unanimous decision.
 This was Wood's debut on the main card of an Invicta FC event.

 At Cage Warriors Fighting Championship 53 on 13 April 2013 in Glasgow, Scotland, Wood faced American Sally Krumdiack.
 She defeated Krumdiack by first-round TKO.

 Wood was scheduled to face undefeated BJJ black belt Claudia Gadelha at Invicta FC 6: Coenen vs. Cyborg on 13 July 2013, but Gadelha was moved into a fight against Ayaka Hamasaki after Carla Esparza suffered an injury.
 Wood was then set to face Sarah Schneider.
 On 23 June, Schneider also withdrew due to injury and was replaced by Norma Rueda Center.
 Wood defeated Rueda Center via unanimous decision.

 On 7 December 2013, Wood faced Katja Kankaanpää at Invicta FC 7: Honchak vs. Smith.
 She won the fight via unanimous decision.